 EWING: This year has shined a light on the issue of inequity in our city and country.
 As more and more people become aware of the issue, and more and more people want to play a part in helping to resolve it, we understand that there was no greater moment than now for collaboration.
 Together, we have the possibility of transforming the systems that have held back communities of color for centuries.

 But we still had to break it down for audiences, both in terms of explaining why it matters beyond good intentions, and how individuals can make a difference.
 We want the folks throughout the region to keep both the problem and solution front and center in the public conversation.
-We want donors to make that kind of significant gifts needed to dismantle longstanding obstacles to opportunity in marginalized communities.
+We want donors to make the kind of significant gifts needed to dismantle longstanding obstacles to opportunity in marginalized communities.
 And we need rally businesspeople and policymakers to create business practices and policies that align with the goals of inclusive growth.

 LIPMAN HEARNE: Coming up with a name that hit the right notes was key.